aimclub/FEDOT.LLM/README.md

 ## How to Use

 FEDOT.LLM provides a high-level API with simple interface through FedotAI class.
-It can be used to start the whole pipeline of dataset analysis and making predictions using FEDOT.
+It can be used to start the whole pipeline of LLM-powered dataset analysis and making predictions using FEDOT.

 To use the API, follow these steps: